Smolarnia, Opole Voivodeship

-The village has a population of 252 inhabitants.
-The nearby hamlet of Serwitut, with a population of 69 people, is administered as part of this village.
+The nearby hamlet of Serwitut is administered as part of this village.

 History

 In the 10th century, the territory became part of the emerging Polish state under its first historic ruler Mieszko I. Following the fragmentation of Poland, it formed part of several provincial duchies ruled by the Piast dynasty, and later on it passed to the Kingdom of Bohemia.
 The village itself can trace its history back to 12 November 1663, when a large estate was granted to a nobleman which later became the center of the village, attracting settlers from nearby villages.
 The village's name was first recorded as Dziedzützer Pechhüte, indicating it was a hamlet of Dziedzice (as was nearby Serwitut).
 Its name derives from the pitch industry that occupied the villagers.
 The Polish name, Smolarnia, does not appear before the 19th century, and was first recorded in an official record from 1828.
 The parish church for Pechhütte and Serwitut was in Polnisch Rasselwitz (Racławiczki).

 In the 18th century, the village was annexed by Prussia.
 German documents of the early 19th century do not provide separate census data for Pechhütte and Servitut, but in the 1830s there were counted between Pechhütte (Smolarnia), Serwitut, and Sedschütz (Dziedzice) 44 households with 420 inhabitants.
 In 1871, it became part of Germany.
 By the 1890s there were 25 families living in the village.
 However, there was very little arable land, as much of the area was taken up by the forest, an Easement property called the Oberglogauer Servitutwald because it was owned by the wealthy Oppersdorff family from Oberglogau (Głogówek).
 So, many of the villagers had to work in the forest and on nearby estates.
 In World War I several soldiers from the village died, but the village itself, like most of Germany, was untouched by physical damage.
 In 1915, Pechhütte and Serwitut had 1,111 inhabitants.